Students typically enter the science and technology journalism

 interest you?
 What might you envision doing during your career?

 The writing should be clear, concise, well organized, and

 - Other documents:

 writing, published or otherwise.
-These items can be emailed to Dr.
+These items should be emailed

-Refer to the Texas A&M University graduate catalog, which
+Please refer to the Texas A&M University graduate catalog,

 additional information about the program and the application

 process, and for answers to any questions, please contact Dr.